LXWR-inovater/LXPPal/README.md

 Replace "path/to/new/vurtual/environment" with the location on your hard drive you'd like to put it in.
 You may have to run it with sudo (sudo python -m venv /path/to/new/virtual/environment), where it'll ask for your password first.
 Once you've done that, go ahead and install your dependencies.
 It should now work as intended.
-Now, in the LXM.sh file, place this command: "soruce myenv/bin/activate" into the 5th line of text.
+Now, in the LXM.sh file, place this command:

+    soruce myenv/bin/activate

+into the 5th line of text.
 It should look like this when finished:

     #!/bin/bash
     .# First command